Allal al-Fassi: Post-independence tensions 1956–1959

-After independence, al-Fassi was appointed professor of law in the newly created University of Rabat.
-On October 1957, a codification committee was established to codify the Mudawana.
-Allal al-Fassi was selected to become the head of the codification committee for the Mudawana.
+After independence, in 1956, al-Fassi was appointed professor of Islamic law in the newly created University of Rabat.
+In October 1957, a codification committee was established to codify the Mudawana, the Moroccan family code.
+Allal al-Fassi was selected to become the head of the codification committee.
 He received the designation "reporter" (muqarrir).
 The purpose of the Mudawana, according to anthropologist Jamila Bargach, was to try to reclaim the "pure uncorrupted sources of Islamic teachings, to shed their un-Islamic interpretations, all of this in a more accessible, more 'modern' format" and it was influenced by the Salafiya movement.
 It claimed to uphold Maliki law but including things that diverged from Maliki norms.
 Al-Fassi believed it impacted Islamic jurisprudence positively saying that the Mudawana "was considered by all a progressive [and] outstanding action in the framework of Islamic law."
-Despite his involvement in the Mudawana, his progressive views on women were not incorporated into it.